On average, your neighbors pay $110 a month.See Your Rates

 Minnesota is the birthplace of Bob Dylan, Judy Garland, Target stores, and Charles M. Schulz, creator of Peanuts.
 The Land of 10,000 Lakes is known for its kind citizens, and having one of the highest standards of living of any state in the US.
 The Gopher State is also known for its extremely cold winters.

-Minnesota has relatively high home insurance premiums.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of home insurance in the state of Minnesota was $1,222, a bit higher than the national average of $1,219.
-Only 15 states have higher average home insurance premiums than Minnesota.
+How much is home insurance in Minnesota?
+Minnesota has relatively high homeowners insurance premiums.
+The average cost of home insurance in the state of Minnesota was $1,323.
+That's a bit higher than the national average of $1,173.
+Only 12 states have higher average home insurance premiums than Minnesota.

 Choosing a homeowners insurance company in Minnesota should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
+Actually, it’s already easy.
 The key to finding the best rates is to get a homeowners insurance quotes comparison in Minnesota from multiple companies.

 Last year, these were the 10 most common home insurance companies reported by QuoteWizard users living in the state of Minnesota.
 Out of the 13,982 Minnesota homeowners that used QuoteWizard to request insurance quotes last year, 461 had no home insurance.

-Why contact every individual company in Minnesota that you want a homeowners quote from when you can just answer a few questions about your home and desired coverage, and get competing quotes from agents?
+Why contact every insurer in Minnesota you want a homeowners quote from?
+You can just answer a few questions about your home and desired coverage, and get competing quotes.
 Save time and money with QuoteWizard.

 |Rank||Company||Direct Premiums Written (in thousands)||Market Share|